Pondering a paver patio or driveway, but have some concerns?

 Let’s put your mind at ease.
 Here are a few common paver problems, and how a good installer prevents them from happening.

-The concrete base beneath your pavers is a crucial element of quality paver installation.
+The concrete base beneath your pavers is a crucial element of quality paver patio installation.
 Its coarse texture allows for drainage and helps lock the pavers into place.

 Most installers put down a two or three-inch base.